ttulka/ddd-example-ecommerce-kotlin/README.md

-# DDD Example Project in Kotlin: E-Commerce
+# DDD Example Project in Kotlin: eCommerce

 The purpose of this project is to provide a sample implementation of an e-commerce product following **Domain-Driven Design (DDD)** and **Service-Oriented Architecture (SOA)** principles.